 Details of how to apply will be made available in spring/summer 2018 before applications open for the 2018/19 academic year.

 How will I receive my PhD loan?

-Full details on repayment terms will be published in advance of the loans opening for applications.
+Any outstanding balance will be written off 30 years after your loan first becomes due for repayment.
+Full details of repayment terms will be published in advance of the loans opening for applications.

 Be aware that if you have previously taken out a postgraduate loan of up to £10,280 to fund Masters-level study, this will be combined with your PhD loan.
 You'll therefore repay a single debt of up to £35,280 (plus interest) at a rate of 6% of your income over £21,000.

 However, debt from your undergraduate student loan is paid concurrently rather than combined.
 This means you may find yourself repaying up to 15% of your income over £21,000, i.e. 9% for your undergraduate loan and 6% for your postgraduate/PhD loan.

 Remember that when PhD loans become available in 2018/19, they cannot be combined with other public funding such as Research Council studentships or NHS funding.

 In July 2017, the Welsh government announced that it intended to introduce a Doctoral loans scheme from 2018/19.
 Eligible students who are ordinarily resident in Wales will be able to borrow up to £25,000 to study for a PhD.
 As with its English counterpart, this loan will not be means-tested.
 More information will be available in the spring/summer of 2018.